Exploring the workflow designer

 In BMC Helix Digital Workplace Catalog, select Services > Workflows.

 Select the workflow, and click Actions > Delete.
+A Delete dialog box opens.

 To check which services, bundles, service actions, or questionnaires are associated with this workflow, click Export to CSV.
+A CSV file listing the items associated with the workflow is generated.

 - Delete the workflow from all services, bundles, service actions, or questionnaires.